mbcrump/mbcrump-blog/_posts/2018-03-04-azure-tips-and-tricks100.md

 <img style="border:3px solid #021a40" src="/files/emailcompletedsuccessfully.png">

 And we're done!
 If something isn't working then check the source code for the app on [GitHub](https://github.com/mbcrump/EmailSubscription) and if you have any questions then ping me on [twitter](http://twitter.com/mbcrump).
 You should follow me btw, I might have another tip and trick to share!

+If you want to subscribe to my Weekly Digest and use the form, then you can do so [here](https://www.michaelcrump.net/about/emailsub.html).

 ## Want more Azure Tips and Tricks?